riatelab/geotoolbox/README.md

 })
 ```

-**table** allow to get a geojson attribute table.
+**table** allows to get a geojson attribute table.

 ```js
 geo.table(world // a geojson)
 ```

-**tail** allow to get the n bottom values from a given field.This function return a new object and do not modify the initial object.
+**tail** allows to get the n bottom values from a given field.This function return a new object and do not modify the initial object.

 ```js
 geo.tail({